Best Flowering Herbs For the Modern Herb Garden

 "Calendulas, like friendly suns, opened wide their petals to the warmth." - Elizabeth von Arnim, Elizabeth and Her German Garden

 Calendula is an annual flowering herb native to southwestern Asia and Europe.
 It's common name is pot marigold, which should not be confused with French marigold (Tagetes patula).
 It produces daisy-like flowers in shades from white to nearly russet, although the most common cultivars are bright orange.
-These blooms have a flat central disc surrounded by a row of broad petals, often in a contrasting color.
+These blooms have a flat center bordered by a row of broad petals, often in a contrasting color.

 .